 Faculty and Administrators

 Our law faculty are distinguished and accessible, and our student-to-faculty ratio is a notable 11:1.
-Our administrators pride themselves on being highly responsive to students, too—a spirit that extends throughout the law school community.
+Our administrators pride themselves on being highly responsive to students — a spirit that extends throughout the law school community.

 The School of Law has 20 full-time and 43 part-time faculty members, 23 administrative staff members and four professional librarians.

-With a student-centered focus and an environment that fosters rigor and collaboration, Quinnipiac offers outstanding programs leading to the JD (juris doctor), JD/MBA (joint juris doctor and master of business administration degree), JD/MELP (combined juris doctor and master of environmental law and policy in conjunction with Vermont Law School), LLM in Health Law and the JD/MSW.
+With a student-centered focus and an environment that fosters rigor and collaboration, Quinnipiac offers outstanding programs leading to the JD (juris doctor), JD/MBA (joint juris doctor and master of business administration degree), JD/MELP (combined juris doctor and master of environmental law and policy in conjunction with Vermont Law School), JD/MSW (combined juris doctor and master of social work degree), a LLM in Health Law, and a Health Care Compliance Certificate.

 Get the information you need to start planning your program here: